GigaAMR/tauri-macos-spotlight-example/README.md

 This is an example project that shows how to create a macOS Spotlight app using Tauri.

-> Tauri 2.0 Beta is now live!
+> Tauri 2.0 RC is now live!
 The [v2](https://github.com/ahkohd/tauri-macos-spotlight-example/tree/v2) branch includes a newer implementation of the spotlight app.

 > Check out the [file-upload](https://github.com/ahkohd/tauri-macos-spotlight-example/tree/v1-file-upload) branch for an example of the spotlight app, now featuring file upload functionality.
 See it in action [here](https://github.com/ahkohd/tauri-macos-spotlight-example/issues/12#issuecomment-1826410794).